Jeff Greene: Career

-Greene began investing in real estate while in business school, and built a successful real estate business from being a busboy at the Breakers Hotel in Palm Beach.
 In mid-2006, Greene, worried about the possible collapse of the real estate market, spoke with John Paulson, a fellow investor who discussed with Greene his investing strategy.
 They agreed that the real estate market was unstable and a bubble might be forming in housing.
 After the meeting, Greene engaged in a similar investing strategy to that of Paulson, which involved a series of unconventional investments trading credit default swaps.
 The return on Greene's investments ultimately saved his business, and put him on Forbes 400 list.